Coupling (British TV series): Main characters

 Jane Christie (Gina Bellman) – Ex-long-time partner of Steve, Jane is a histrionic who is very possessive, and despite breaking up with Steve in the first episode, she never truly seems to let go.
 Jane is the female equivalent of Patrick, but has a problem talking to men, often coming on much too strong and appearing desperate or rude to others in her pursuit of a man.
 Her character also seems not to be too bright, perhaps even disturbed, and is known to be incredibly self-obsessed, as shown in a second series episode when a "subtext detector" shows that the only thing she ever really means when talking is the word "me".
-Jane's self-obsession and obliviousness to others' considerations ends up with her managing to manipulate her pyscho-therapist, Jill, into going to dinner with her, even Jill has stopped seeing Jane as she can see that she is not changing her behaviour.
+Jane's self-obsession and obliviousness to others' considerations ends up with her managing to manipulate her psycho-therapist, Jill, into going to dinner with her, even Jill has stopped seeing Jane as she can see that she is not changing her behaviour.
 In the fourth series, everyone starts referring to her as being "mad".

 Jane claims to be bisexual, although she is never seen dating a woman.
 Susan time and again expresses scepticism, so this claim may be a ploy to entice men.
 However, Susan (for her own reasons) French kisses Jane in the fourth series and Jane seems to be overwhelmed but enjoys it.
 However, her claim is also successfully challenged by Oliver Morris in the fourth series, where he points out that she is indeed not bisexual.

 Jane works at a local radio station as a traffic reporter in a helicopter and is popular mainly due to her flirtatious nature and sexually explicit reports.
 She was once briefly fired for telling all the drivers to close their eyes to centre themselves and changing the names of streets for her own amusement, among other things, but was rehired due to her popularity.

 Oliver Morris (Richard Mylan) – Introduced at the start of the fourth series, having been out of a relationship for several months, and eventually becomes involved with Jane.
 In a case of mistaken identity, he is initially believed to be a gynaecologist, but in fact runs a local science-fiction media store called "Hellmouths".
 The geekiness of his job is also used for comic effect.
 Oliver often has a very cynical outlook, but is prone to accidents, often making a fool of himself in the process.
 He is sometimes shown gearing himself up to meet women and have sex by thinking to himself, which the audience can hear.
 Oliver also seems to have inherited Jeff's inability to talk to women, however, unlike Jeff, he believes himself to be a ladies' man, or in his thoughts' words "a woman-killer, I mean lady-killer...".
 Oliver has a tendency to use the word "craziness" frequently in conversations, usually as an attempt to alleviate tension when he starts blabbering.
 Richard Mylan has said in interview that people took a long time to accept his character due to Jeff's popularity.